Amy's Kitchen: Amy's Drive Thru

-Amy’s Kitchen currently operates 2 drive-thru locations.
-The first Amy's Drive-Thru restaurant opened in Rohnert Park, California, on July 20, 2015.
-It is a vegetarian fast food restaurant concept, featuring veggie burgers along with other vegan and gluten free menu options.
+On July 20, 2015, Amy's Kitchen opened a drive-through vegetarian fast-food restaurant in Rohnert Park, California.
+It served vegetarian, vegan and gluten free menu options including veggie burgers.
 In July 2019, a takeout location was opened at San Francisco International Airport in the newly remodeled Harvey Milk Terminal 1.
-The Roseville, California location opened in 2021 closed permanently in February 2024.
+Additional freestanding Amy's Drive Thru restaurants later opened in August 2020 in Corte Madera, in 2021 in Roseville, and in October 2023 in Thousand Oaks.